zhangchonglin/XGC_build_scripts/CentOS_gcc10.3.0/README.md

 ```
 Note:
 - the current build script works for Nvidia Pascal architecture;
-- for a different GPU, the architecture name and `sm number` need to be modified accordingly.
+- for a different GPU, the architecture name and `sm number` need to be modified accordingly;
+- build `camtimer` in the source directory using `make`.

 (4) the final `XGC` binary/binaries will be in the following location: `xgc_install/install/xgc/build/bin/`.